nickeblewis/nicklewis.net.7/blog-drafts/write52-6.md

 - Walk 52
 - Fact 52
 - Maybe create a template file based on this post to make it easy to flesh out the next issues
+## iPhone 11 Wow
+- photo of the week
 ## Finding new ways of editing on the move
 - Continuing in the vein of iOS and the new iPadOS
 - JAMStack